soggybag/Sushi-Neko-SpriteKit-Swift3/P2-Core-Game-Objects/content.md

 >

 After the *SushiPiece* setup, this code should be fairly clear.
-There is no need to implement a handler for the `.none` enum case as the cat can only every be on the `.left` or the `.right`.
+There is no need to implement a handler for the `.none` enum case as the cat can only be on the `.left` or the `.right`.

-Next you need to code connect the cat, see if you can do this yourself.
+Next you need code to connect the cat, see if you can do this yourself.
 The process is the same as *sushiBasePiece*, just don't forget the name of this class :]

 > [solution]